 – The festival has existed in its present form since 1979.

-– The festival features around 1,200 concerts at more than 120 venues.
+– The festival features around 1,200 concerts at around 120 venues.

 – The concerts takes place at clubs, cafes, bars, concert halls and open-air stages in the city’s parks and squares and along the harbour front.